 Trailgrams: Trail blazin' around Sisters

-What you'll need: the usual - water, sunscreen, and a hat; a recreation pass.
-Compass advisable.
+What you'll need: The usual - water, sun screen, and a hat.
+No permits required.
 Dogs welcome.